ELF-Lab/ParserTools/csv2fst/docs/fst.md

 !!!!!
 End of Multichar_Symbols !!!!!

+LEXICON Root
 !
 A unique Root lexicon is always required.
 This represents ! the root of the lexicon tree.
-All forms start here LEXICON Root
+All forms start here.
+Noun ;
-!
-When there is only one entry on the lexicon line, it is ! assumed to be the name of a continuation lexicon Noun ;
+Verb ; !
+When there is only one entry on the lexicon line, it refers to a continuation lexicon
-Verb ;

 LEXICON Noun
 !
 Here, we get the stem "dog" which also doubles as a lemma.